773.702.8837 kenyatta@uchicago.edu

 All University faculty, other academic appointees, postdoctoral researchers, staff employees, student employees, student volunteers, and other volunteers are mandated reporters under Illinois law and thus must comply with the University’s mandated reporter policy, a summary of which is included in this packet.
 University students are not, in their capacity only as students, mandated reporters under Illinois law.
 However, University students bear the following responsibility if they are associated or volunteering with (i) a University-sponsored program or activity involving minors, or (ii) a non-University sponsored program or activity on campus involving minors:

-If you have a reasonable basis to believe that a minor you know in your professional capacity has been abused or neglected, you MUST: (a) immediately inform the Illinois Department of Child and Family Services (IDCFS) of the circumstances by calling the Child Abuse Hotline at 1.800.25.ABUSE; and (b) immediately inform your supervisor or director of the program or activity of the report to IDCFS and the underlying circumstances.
+If you have a reasonable basis to believe that a minor you know in your professional capacity has been abused or neglected, you MUST: (a) immediately inform the Illinois Department of Child and Family Services (IDCFS) of the circumstances by reporting to the Illinois Department of Child and Family Services (IDCFS) Child Abuse Online Reporting System here (https://childabuse.illinois.gov/ )* ; and (b) immediately inform your supervisor or director of the program or activity of the report to IDCFS and the underlying circumstances.

 Emergencies: